Stone duality: Points of a locale

 The goal of this section is to define a functor pt from Frm to Top that in a certain sense "inverts" the operation of Ω by assigning to each locale L a set of points pt(L) (hence the notation pt) with a suitable topology.
 But how can we recover the set of points just from the locale, though it is not given as a lattice of sets?
-It is certain that one cannot expect in general that pt can reproduce all of the original elements of a topological space just from its lattice of open sets – for example all sets with the indiscrete topology yield (up to isomorphism) the same locale, such that the information on the specific set is no longer present.
+It is certain that one cannot expect in general that pt can reproduce all of the original elements of a topological space just from its lattice of open sets – for example all spaces with the indiscrete topology yield (up to isomorphism) the same locale, such that the information on the specific set is no longer present.
 However, there is still a reasonable technique for obtaining "points" from a locale, which indeed gives an example of a central construction for Stone-type duality theorems.

 Let us first look at the points of a topological space X. One is usually tempted to consider a point of X as an element x of the set X, but there is in fact a more useful description for our current investigation.
 Any point x gives rise to a continuous function p_{x} from the one element topological space 1 (all subsets of which are open) to the space X by defining p_{x}(1) = x.
 Conversely, any function from 1 to X clearly determines one point: the element that it "points" to.
 Therefore, the set of points of a topological space is equivalently characterized as the set of functions from 1 to X.